opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 Note: a `DateTimeOffset` epoch-milliseconds converter is deliberately deferred — it cannot be registered globally (it would hijack all `DateTimeOffset` handling) and the per-property converter application mechanism is not yet in place.
 It will land with the index-settings/date-field slice.

+## 29. Per-property converter mechanism (primitive string-or-number/bool)

+The client attaches member-level `[JsonFormatter(typeof(...))]` attributes to primitives that OpenSearch may emit as JSON strings — `NullableStringBoolean` (68 uses), `NullableStringInt` (45), `NullableStringLong`/`Double`, `StringInt`/`StringLong`, and `IntString` (a string carried as an int).
+These can't be global STJ converters (a global `JsonConverter<bool?>` would hijack every `bool?`), so they must apply per-member.

+Mechanism: `DataContractResolver` gains a static `PropertyConverterOverrides` map (Utf8Json formatter `Type` → `JsonConverter`).
+While building each property's contract, the resolver reads the member's (or its implemented interface member's) `[JsonFormatter]` attribute and, if the formatter type is in the map, assigns `JsonPropertyInfo.CustomConverter`.
+The same lookup runs for the explicit-interface properties the resolver synthesizes.
+The map is populated once by the high-level client (`SystemTextJsonOptionsFactory`, which owns both the formatter types and the converters); the resolver in `OpenSearch.Net` only consumes it, keeping the layering intact.
+Both the Client and Net copies of `NullableStringIntFormatter` are mapped to the same converter.

+The seven converters (`StringUnionNumberConverters.cs`) accept either the primitive token or its string form on read and write the plain primitive; the nullable-double one delegates its write to the global double converter so integral doubles keep their Utf8Json-compatible trailing `.0`.

+Harness `poc/StjPerPropertyTriage`: **11/11** — write parity, string-form read, numeric read, and integral/fractional double formatting across `CatThreadPoolRecord` (StringInt / NullableStringLong / NullableStringInt / StringLong), `SnapshotShardFailure` (IntString), `CatPendingTasksRecord` (NullableStringInt) and `BM25Similarity` (NullableStringDouble).
+This single mechanism corrects the ~130 member usages of these formatters across the generated request/response surface.